CS-5100/Satellite/README.md

 ## Local Search

 1. Hill Climbing:
-Hill climbing is a local search algorithm that helps find the best solution to a given problem.
+This is a local search algorithm that helps find the best solution to a given problem.
 The process is analogous to climbing a hill where you continually seek to improve your position until you reach the peak, or maxima.
 Algorithm:
     - Initial State: Start with an arbitrary or random solution.
     - Neighboring States: Identify neighboring states of the current solution by making small adjustments.